-Application for and participation in the DPMC are free of charge.
+Applications for and the participation in the DPMC are free of charge.

 Applicants must be students or recent graduates, up to the Master's level or equivalent and have a keen interest and robust understanding of European data protection law.
-Recent graduates may apply provided their graduation was after 01.10.2022.
+Recent graduates may apply provided their graduation was after 01.10.2023.

-Applicants must apply by using the online form on the DPMC's website.
-They must apply as a Team of three individuals; applications by individual Participants or incomplete Teams are not accepted.
-A Team can consist of students/graduates from the different or same law schools.
-Applications must contain the following documents/information:
+Applicants can apply as a Team of three individuals or as individual Participants.
+A Team can consist of students/graduates from different or same law schools.